-Given at the end of the school year to one boy and one girl from each grade for exceptional artistic achievement while living a life of Godly character.
+Given to one boy and one girl from each grade for exceptional artistic achievement while living a life of Godly character.

-Calvary Christian Academy Lions Athletic Award

-Given at the end of the school year to one boy and one girl from each grade for superior athletic accomplishment while living a life of Godly character.
+Calvary Christian Academy Lions Athletic Award Given to one boy and one girl from each grade for superior athletic accomplishment while living a life of Godly character.